-Other common diseases in cats, such as cancer, can cause a cat to lose weight, and therefore, they may require dietary changes.
+Other common diseases in cats, such as cancer, can cause a cat to lose weight, and may require dietary changes.

 Finally, an adequate hydration is also indispensable for the older cat.
 Make sure your cat gets enough water throughout the day to avoid dehydration.

-In conclusion, your older cat may seem a bit calmer than when he was young, but you still can share fun, loving, and rewarding moments with him as usual.
+In conclusion, your older cat may seem a bit calmer than when he was young, but can still share fun, loving, and rewarding moments with him as usual.